snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 <h2 id="storage-targets">1.
 New storage targets configuration</h2>

-In order to simplify configuration of growing number of storage targets we replaced old all-in-one configuration approach with configuration through self-describing JSONs.
-This should reduce amount of mistakes made by our users due to similarity between different storages and alleviate adding new storage targets such as [Google BigQuery][bigquery] and [DashDB][dashdb-rfc].
+Historically storage targets for the Snowplow batch pipeline have been configured from a shared set of properties in the EmrEtlRunner and StorageLoader `config.yml` YAML file.

-With self-describing JSONs users now can see clear and detailed error message if they missed some property or used it incorrectly instead of huge contract violation traceback produced by EmrEtlRunner and StorageLoader before.
+Using the same YAML properties to configure very different databases, such as Redshift and Elasticsearch, has been difficult and error-prone, especially for new Snowplow users.
+Continuing to overload these YAML properties as we add additional databases such as [Google BigQuery][bigquery], [Snowflake] [snowflake] and [Azure SQL Data Warehouse][azure-sql-dw] is unsustainable.

-New storage configuration consists of separate self-describing JSON for each target.
+As of this release, storage targets for the Snowplow batch pipeline are configured through database-specific self-describing JSONs - the same way that our enrichments are configured.
+This should reduce the scope for errors - not least because Snowplow will validate that these configuration JSONs are correct and complete.

-You can find all supported targets grouped for [dedicated vendor][snowplow-storage-vendor] on Iglu Central and sample configs at [`4-storage/config`][sample-targets].
+You can find all the supported target configurations [in Iglu Central][snowplow-storage-vendor], and sample configs in the Snowplow repo at [`4-storage/config`][sample-targets].

-It also means that older `config.yml` is no longer valid and both EmrEtlRunner and StorageLoader need to accept `--targets` option specifying directory with storage configuration JSONs and `--resolver` option to validate these JSONs.
+This change means that the older `config.yml` format is no longer valid; both EmrEtlRunner and StorageLoader now need to accept `--targets` option specifying directory with storage configuration JSONs, plus the `--resolver` option to validate these JSONs.

 <h2 id="synthetic-dedupe">2.
 Cross-batch natural deduplication</h2>